kyle1/mlb-data-fetch/README.md

 # About
-Script to fetch data from MLB's stats API and export that data to excel worksheets.
+Script to fetch data from MLB's stats API and export that data to .csv files.
 The data can then be easily imported into a database.

 Includes the following data:
-- Venues
 - Teams
 - Players
+- Venues
+- Games
+- Play-by-play
 - Schedule
-- Games (ended games)
-- Play-by-play

-# Todo
-- Create GUI